plops/cl-cpp-generator2/example/131_sdr/README.md

 - Carrier-phase or/and pseudorange measurements can be used in GPS relative positioning, depending on the accuracy requirements.
 The former provides the highest possible accuracy.

+- RTK surveying is a carrier phase-based relative positioning technique that, like the previous methods, employs two (or more) receivers simultaneously tracking the same satellites